Ankit-akumar/EcommerceWebsite/README.md

 # EcommerceWebsite
-an Ecommerce website, Whale Shop.
+An Ecommerce website, Whale Shop.
 The website is developed using HTML, CSS, and JavaScript.
 The website consists of the following webpages-
 •	Home Page – This is the first page or the face of the website.
 It contains a navigation bar which allows navigation to various other pages of the website and provides a search bar.
 •	Login Page – This is from where user can login to the website.